Change Makers Stage

 I aspire to see Hong Kong nurturing socially conscious leaders, and businesses prioritizing social value alongside economic profit, ultimately fostering a sustainable and inclusive society.

-Melanie Kwok
+Melanie Kwok 郭鎧怡

-Assistant General Manager – Sustainability
+Sino Group Assistant General Manager and Head of Sustainability

-Melanie holds a Bachelor of Science Degree in Environmental Management from the Imperial College London, a Master Degree of Science in Environment and Development from the London School of Economics and Political Science, a Postgraduate Degree in Sustainable Business from the University of Cambridge.
+Melanie holds a Bachelor of Science Degree in Environmental Management from the Imperial College London, a Master Degree of Science in Environment and Development from the London School of Economics and Political Science, a Master Degree in Sustainable Business from the University of Cambridge.
 She is also a certified Sustainable Tourism Professional by Global Sustainable Tourism Council.

-My Sustainability Goals for 2023:
+My Sustainability Goals for 2024

 Joining hands with our stakeholders in creating better lifescapes.